-MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2011 (UNAUDITED)
+MANAGEMENT'S DISCUSSION AND ANALYSIS FOR THE FISCAL YEAR ENDED JUNE 30, 2013 (UNAUDITED)

-Over time, net assets can serve as a useful indicator of a government's financial position.
-At June 30, 2011, the Center's assets exceeded liabilities by \$420,635.
-Of this total, \$12,013 is restricted in use.
+Over time, net position can serve as a useful indicator of a government's financial position.
+At June 30, 2013, the Center's liabilities exceeded assets by \$147,696.

-At year-end, capital assets represented 27.85% of total assets.
-Capital assets include land, land improvements, buildings and improvements, furniture and equipment and vehicles.
-Capital assets, net of related debt to acquire the assets at June 30, 2011, were \$184,213.
+At year end, capital assets represented 29.38% of total assets.
+Capital assets include land, land improvements, buildings and improvements, furniture and equipment, and vehicles.
+The net investment in capital assets at June 30, 2013 was \$110,193.
 These capital assets are used to provide services to the students and are not available for future spending.
 Although the Center's investment in capital assets is reported net of related debt, it should be noted that the resources to repay the debt must be provided from other sources, since capital assets may not be used to liquidate these liabilities.

-A portion of the Center's net assets, \$12,013, represents resources that are subject to external restriction on how they may be used.
-The remaining balance of unrestricted net assets of \$224,409 may be used to meet the Center's ongoing obligations to the students and creditors.
+A portion of the Center's net position, \$9,302, represents resources that are subject to external restriction on how they may be used.
+The remaining balance of unrestricted net position is a deficit of \$267,191.

-The table below illustrates the Center's assets, liabilities and net assets at June 30, 2011 and June 30, 2010.
-The net assets of the Center were restated at June 30, 2010 as described in Note 3.C to the basic financial statements.
+The table below illustrates the Center's assets, liabilities and net position at June 30, 2013 and June 30, 2012.